hackgvl/OpenData/README.md

 All by READ and trusted friends can POST, PUT, and DELETE.

+The API may be maintaine in Drupa, but the intention is not to be language specific, hence the API.

+For example a "robot" to scrape iCal events could be written in C# with it fedding new event data into the API.

+Then, a Rails tool could consume said data to render a calendar of open-source meetups, or all meetups, or all organizations, or whatever.

-## Examples of Tools
+## On Building Tools

 The intention is not to build all the tools.
 Rather, the REST API will be available for other tools to consume (GET) and to update (POST, PUT, DELETE).
-For instance, a tool to scrape iCal events could be written in C# and updates fed into the API.
-Then, a PHP tool could render a calendar of open-source meetups, or all meetups, or all organizations, or whatever.

-Another example "consumer" tool/idea is to have a website to list tech community sponsorship needs (beer, food, coffee, space) and connect them with sponsors who are looking to offer such things.
+An example "consumer" tool/idea is to have a website to list tech community sponsorship needs (beer, food, coffee, space) and connect them with sponsors who are looking to offer such things.